dkhanal/maude_analysis/README.md

 3. Classification Application (maude_classification)

 The classification application takes a set of files as input and trained models and performs classification using supported NLP algoritms in the models.
-Trained models (Output of the Modeling Applications) are automatically downloaded form the Cloud, and the result of the classification also posted to the Cloud.
+Trained models (Output of the Modeling Applications) are automatically downloaded form the Remote Server, and the result of the classification also posted to the Remote Server.
 To run the classification application, simply run the main script:

 ```
 $ python main.py